dev-Zidxne/github-demolition/README.md

 # github-demolition
-A simple demo repository showing the basic Git workflow
+A simple demo repository showing the basic Git workflow.